 If there’s one name you’d recognize on our full list of web hosts, it’s HostGator.

-You might not be sure why you know it exactly.
-But you do.
+You might not be sure why you know it, but you do.

 It’s probably because the Houston-based HostGator is one of the largest web hosts on the planet with over 9 million (!) domain names hosted.
 They boast partnerships with tiny tech titans Cisco and Linux (ever heard of ’em?).